May 12 – 13, 2017 PSGPN 12th Annual Spring Conference

 “Group Therapy With Military Veterans: Effective Ways To Work With Trauma”

-This event will provide the following: an introduction to working with Veterans, discussion of various evidence-based treatments for Veterans in groups, specific explanation of present centered therapy, and an experiential section that includes a debriefing/summary of learning.
+This event provided the following: an introduction to working with Veterans, discussion of various evidence-based treatments for Veterans in groups, specific explanation of present centered therapy, and an experiential section that includes a debriefing/summary of learning.
 The presenter has more than a decade of experience serving Vets within and outside the VA Healthcare System, and is a long time practitioner of group psychotherapy.
-This is part of PSGPN’s professional quarterly meeting series, which aims to provide knowledge, skills, and opportunities for collaboration for students and practitioners in the greater Seattle area.

 Presentation with John Skandalis, psychodramatist, Friday, November 4th